George Wesler

 One Scandinavian country used to say it was unlawful to consume more than 2 mg of aluminum daily, regardless of the source!
 We spoke to several well-known laboratory and food chemists about this country’s legal limits.
 Needless to say, they were pretty amused by this.
 Can you imagine an entire country, in this advanced age, being so UNINFORMED about food?
 Apparently, the U. S. Government is aware of aluminum in food because the U. S. does not have an established limit.
 If we did and it was small, we would have a hard time staying alive.

 We obtained copies of the results of lab tests for aluminum in certain plant foods.
 The results came from the A & L laboratory Agronomy handbook used by many agronomists worldwide.
 The page headings state, “Plant Analysis Guide Nutrient Sufficiency Ranges.”
-I understand the tests are made on plant petals, vines, and even fruit or nut, depending on the type of plant bearing the food.
+I understand the tests are made on plant petals, vines, and even fruit or nuts, depending on the type of plant bearing the food.
 The amounts are listed in parts per billion (PPB).
 So that you know, PPB and MCG/L (micrograms per liter) are considered the same.
 The test results have a low and a high amount obtained from different tests on the same food or plant species.
 The averages are listed below:

 The root of all disease chapter 11 table 1